 And for the past several years, we have more or less maxxed out our Adwords reach.
 Even if we were to increase our budget, our Adwords traffic would not increase.

-Then I discovered Facebook.
-Facebook makes me salivate because they can reach over a billion people worldwide and the average user spends 40 minutes and checks their Facebook page over 14 times a day.
+Not only does Facebook reach over a billion people worldwide, but the average user spends 40 minutes and checks their Facebook page over 14 times a day.
 That’s crazy!

-As soon as I heard about these stats, I immediately signed up for Facebook ads, designed my first creative and pointed it at my top selling products with a $20/day budget.
+Because of these stats, I immediately signed up for an account, designed my first creative and pointed it at my top selling products with a $20/day budget.

 Here’s what my first creative looked like (You can click the image below to see the landing page)